|October 2017 Extension Release|

-The veterinary extension has been updated to correct errors found in the original April release dated 4/8/2017.
-The files have been updated and a new release is now available.
+The veterinary extension has been updated.
+This extension release is compatible with the July 31, 2017 release of SNOMED CT.
 To obtain a copy of this release, login to VTSL (with a VTSL account or your UMLS username and password) and access it through the Download page.
 If you've successfully logged in, you should see a Download button to the left.

 |IHTSDO transfers "non-human" content to the SNOMED CT Veterinary extension|

 With the January 2014 release of SNOMED CT, IHTSDO has "retired" all concepts that were part of their "non-human subset."
 The non-human subset identified content that applied ONLY to non-human animals.
 As part of that retirement, we agreed to accept the transfer and incorporate it into this Veterinary Extension.
 IHTSDO directed that the transfer include retirment of the original concept IDs and creation of new concept (and description) identifiers in our extension.
 The position of these concepts in the SNOMED CT hierarchy remains unchanged and our extension release files include relationships needed to convert the old SCTIDs to new Extension SCTIDs in your system.